 I went north for dental school, graduating from the University of Pittsburgh School of Dental Medicine in 2000.
-While there I spent a great deal of time in the pediatric special needs clinic, doing research regarding abused and underserved children, and working in the oral and maxillofacial cancer clinic.
+While there, I spent a great deal of time in the pediatric special needs clinic, doing research regarding abused and underserved children, and working in the oral and maxillofacial cancer clinic.
 I completed an Advanced Education in General Dentistry residency at the University of Maryland School of Dentistry in 2001.
 I strive to stay at the forefront of modern dentistry by attending as many continuing education courses as I can.
-In July of 2017, I received my Fellowship in the Academy of General Dentistry, by passing a rigorous Board-type exam and completing over 500 hours of continuing education classes.
+In July of 2017, I earned my Fellowship in the Academy of General Dentistry, by passing a rigorous Board-type exam and completing over 500 hours of continuing education classes.
 This is a distinction that less than 5% of all general dentists hold and for which I am very proud.

-In my time away from dentistry, I’m game for nearly anything—I just love ‘doing’ and not sitting around.
+In my time away from teeth, I’m game for nearly anything—I just love ‘doing’ and not sitting around.
 I love being outside, reading, cooking, sewing, games, theater, concerts, and eating at great restaurants (I’m a total ‘foodie’).
 My newest obsession is Bikram yoga.
-I’m a bit of an adrenaline junky, too, so I’ve never met a roller coaster I didn’t like!
+I’m a bit of an adrenaline junkie, too, so I’ve never met a roller coaster I didn’t like!
 And yes, I’ve been hang gliding and skydiving.
 My ‘bucket list’ goal is to one day run The Amazing Race.

 I’m married to the sweetest man and I have an amazing, special-needs ‘bonus’ daughter that came with him.
 I donate dental supplies regularly to my synagogue, Temple Beth El, am a yearly ‘miracle maker’ to Children’s Hospital in D.C., support several children’s organizations, and do ‘random acts of kindness’ each year on my birthday.
 That’s me…in a nutshell.

 I hope to hear your story one day…let’s meet…schedule an appointment soon!